OutSystems/docs-product/src/develop/ui/screen-templates-use/replace-data.md

     For example, when using the Table widget, check that the information of each Header Cell corresponds to the information displayed in the related cell.

 1. Check any logic associated with the widget, for example, a dropdown filter in a Table, and replace the sample data (List property) manually.

+1. Check the **TrueChange** tab for errors and warnings and fix them.

+When replacing data inside a **Mobile App** screen that has been created from a screen template or accelerator, you can only replace server data with server data and local data with local data.
+Replacing data by dragging and dropping does not work with mixed data sources.

+## Replace data manually

+Manually replacing data allows you to have full control over the changes you make on the screen.
+To replace data, follow these steps:

+1. Compare the screen with your data model and remove the UI elements you don't need.

+    Removing these UI elements reduces the number of warnings and errors in the later steps.

+1. Delete the data source entities.
+    * For screens that use data actions:

+        * Open the data action

+        * Delete the aggregates you don’t need

+        * Add your own data fetching, for example, aggregates or SQL, to the action flow and apply any necessary filtering

+    * For screens that use aggregates:

+        * Delete the aggregates you don’t need

+        * Add your own data fetching, for example, aggregates or data action to the screen and apply any necessary filtering

 1. Check the TrueChange tab for errors and warnings and fix them.